-Jet grouting uses fluid jetting with a very high kinetic energy to erode the soil structure and mixes the soil particles in-situ with grout.
+Jet grouting uses fluid jetting with a very high kinetic energy to erode the soil structure and mixes the in-situ soil particles with grout.
 It creates a homogeneous mass of high strength reinforced soil-cement material.

-Jet grouting is used to control and reduce settlement under structures, increase bearing capacity, create an impervious cut-off wall or impervious bottom for excavation, install retaining walls, underpin existing structures, reinforce soils with existing utility lines and buried structures.
+Jet grouting is used to control and reduce settlement under structures, increase bearing capacity, create an impervious cutoff wall or reduced permeability base for excavation, install retaining walls, underpin existing structures, and reinforce soils for buried utilities or structures.